merciba/paquet/README.md

 })
 ```

-That's it - all your declaraion upon instantiation.
-Of course, you're still able to do this:
+And, you're still able to do this:

 ``` JavaScript
 paquet.route({